raspberryenvoie/piRa1n/README.md

 [Demo of piRa1n](https://youtu.be/lqGb8SG-VII)
 ![piRa1n](https://github.com/raspberryenvoie/piRa1n/blob/master/piRa1n.jpg)

 **This only works with a Raspberry Pi 4!
 Other versions of the Raspberry Pi will not work.
-It may work with Banana pi M2 Zero.**
+It also works with the Banana pi M2 Zero (tested by [u/gilshahar7 on Reddit](https://www.reddit.com/user/gilshahar7/).**

 ## ⚠️ Disclaimer
 If you use piRa1n please note that I am in no way responsible for any damage to your devices.